A Sigma Point-based Low Complexity Algorithm for Multipath-based SLAM in MIMO Systems: Numerical Evaluation

 \subsubsection{Experiment 2}

-The overall setting of Ex.
-1 is unchanged with an additional wall added to the room, which at times obstructs the LOS connection to the PA as well as to some VAs (Fig.~\ref{fig:floorplan}).
-The best result is achieved by the particle-based implementation with $100\ist000$ particles, as displayed in Fig.~\ref{fig:results} (c) and (e).
-For the \ac{sp} implementation the agent position is lost in $1\%$ of realizations, which were removed from the RMSE plot in Fig.~\ref{fig:results}(e).
-Execution times remain the same as for Ex.
+The scenario is displayed in Fig.~\ref{fig:floorplan}, where a wall obstructs the LOS connection to the PA as well as to some VAs over some parts of the trajectory.
+The best result is achieved by the particle-based \ac{mpslam} with $100\ist000$ particles, as displayed in Fig.~\ref{fig:results} (c) and (e).
+For the proposed algorithm the agent position is lost in $1\%$ of realizations, which were removed from the RMSE plot in Fig.~\ref{fig:results}(e).
+Execution times are in close correspondence to Ex.
 1 and are listed in Tab.~\ref{tab:mimo_exec}.